Marc Anthony: Relationships and family

 On June 29, 1994, Anthony had a daughter named Arianna Muñiz, whom he shares with then-girlfriend Debbie Rosado.
 While dating, they adopted their son, Chase Muñiz who was born in 1995.

 From 1996 to 1998, Anthony dated and became engaged to Dominican-American actress Claudette Lali.

 Anthony married former Miss Universe Dayanara Torres on May 9, 2000, in Las Vegas.
 The couple had a son, Cristian Marcus Muñiz, on February 5, 2001.
 In May 2023, Cristian graduated from Parsons School of Design.
 The couple's second son, Ryan Adrian Muñiz was born on August 16, 2003.

 Anthony married Jennifer Lopez in June 2004; they had previously worked together and dated for a few months in the late 1990s.
 During their marriage, they collaborated on music and performed together, as well as co-starring in El Cantante (2006).
-Lopez gave birth to their twins, Max David and Emme Maribel Muñiz February 22, 2008.
+Lopez gave birth to their twins on February 22, 2008.
 People paid $6 million for the first photos of the twins.
 In 2009, Anthony and Lopez purchased a stake in the Miami Dolphins.
 They joined several personalities in buying small stakes in the club, including Gloria and Emilio Estefan, Venus and Serena Williams, and Fergie.
 They bought two houses in Brookville, New York but Anthony and Lopez announced their separation in July 2011, with Anthony filing for divorce on April 9, 2012.
 Their divorce was finalized on June 16, 2014, with Lopez retaining primary physical custody of the two children.

 Anthony and model Shannon De Lima (born January 6, 1989) married on November 11, 2014 in La Romana, Dominican Republic.
 In November 2016, they separated, and the following month announced that they planned to divorce.
 On February 13, 2017, Anthony and De Lima finalized their divorce.

 As of February 2022, Anthony was in a relationship with Miss Universe Paraguay Nadia Ferreira.
 They got engaged on May 13, 2022 and on January 28, 2023, they were married at the Pérez Art Museum in Miami; David Beckham was one of two best men, along with Carlos Slim.
 On February 14, 2023, Valentine's Day, the couple announced on Instagram that they were expecting a child, the seventh for Anthony and the first for Ferreira.
 On June 12, 2023, Anthony and his wife welcomed a son, Marco Muñiz.
+On January 28, 2026, the third anniversary of their wedding, his wife Nadia announced that they were expecting their second child together, the eighth child for the singer.
+On July 21, 2026, Anthony and his wife welcomed their daughter named Myla Anthony.